Dans-labs/dariah/docs/React.md

 have a cache for their results given multiple sets of parameters.
 See [memo](Lib#memo).

 ## Connect
-Redux and the ducks streamline very much how components deal with the centralized store.
+Redux and the dux streamline very much how components deal with the centralized store.
 The central function is Redux [connect](https://github.com/reactjs/react-redux/blob/master/docs/api#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options).